UNStats/covid-19-response/content/open-data/publish-existing-data-as-open-data.md

-- The **World Health Organization (WHO)** publishes in their [daily situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/) the global and national tally of COVID-19 cases and deaths..
+- The **World Health Organization (WHO)** publishes in their [daily situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports/) the global and national tally of COVID-19 cases and deaths.
 - The **Center for Systems Science and Engineering (CSSE) at Johns Hopkins University** has a
   [dashboard and data for download site](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6)